 The eastern United States has been in a cycle of increased hurricane activity since 1995, a cycle that could continue another 25 years.
-Even though Florida has gone without a direct hurricane event since 2005, we’re still in an active period.
-This might be the year that Florida could be impacted.
+We’re in a very active hurricane season and this might be the year you experience a direct impact.

-In a state prone to hurricanes, it’s critical for every family member to have a clear understanding of what to do before and after the storm.
+In an area prone to hurricanes, it’s critical for every family member to have a clear understanding of what to do before and after the storm.
 Use this guide to develop a plan and make sure you have the right supplies this hurricane season.

 Hurricanes cause a lot of rainfall, and tornadoes spin off of hurricanes as well.
 Hurricanes can leave thousands of residents without power or water for days and sometimes weeks.
 In the event of an evacuation, it can take up to 72 hours before emergency crews are able to enter affected communities.